rubydevi/book-collection-es6/README.md

 # 📖 Book Collection <a name="about-project"></a>

-**Book Collection** In this project, I will build a basic website that allows users to add/remove books from a list.
-I will achieve that by using JavaScript objects and arrays.
-I will also need to dynamically modify the DOM and add basic events.
+**Book Collection** In this project, I will restructure my Awesome books app code.
+The goal is to make it more organized by using modules.
+I will also practice the ES6 syntax that I have learned.

 ### Tech Stack <a name="tech-stack"></a>